Yulunhwu/CS490-prework/README.md

 ## Notes

 I was trying to implement an animated launch screen with animation while action occurs, However, I don't know a way to stop the animation, which makes it keep occuring.
 Therefore, I decide not to use it.
-P.S.
-I used my friend's Macbook to code this program, therefore, the name on the uploader is not my name.

 ## License

     Copyright [yyyy] [name of copyright owner]